Combinatorial Hopf algebras and Towers of Algebras - Dimension, Quantization, and Functoriality: Examples

-\begin{remark} The case $r\ge 2$ is more rich.
+\begin{remark} The case $r\ge 2$ is abundant.
 In particular, for $r=2$ one can consider towers of super-algebras and super modules.
 This is how Seergev~\cite{ANS} constructed the combinatorial Hopf algebra of $Q$-Schur functions from the tower of Seergev algebras.
-This is also how Bergeron, Hivert, and Thibon~\cite{BHT} constructed the combinatorial Hopf algebra of $\Theta$-peak quasisymmetric functions from the tower of Hecke-Cliford algebras.
+This is also how Bergeron, Hivert, and Thibon~\cite{BHT} constructed the combinatorial Hopf algebra of $\Theta$-peak quasisymmetric functions from the tower of Hecke-Clifford algebras.
 Theorem~\ref{dimthm} also holds for towers of super-algebras; the proof is a direct adaptation of the one presented here. \end{remark}